stemarcotti/singularity-introduction/episodes/docker-hub.md

-Note: the container image described in this exercise is large and won't be used later in this lesson, so you don't actually need to pull the container image -- constructing the correct `docker pull` command is sufficient.
+Note: the container image described in this exercise is large and won't be used later in this lesson, so you don't actually need to pull the container image -- constructing the correct `docker pull` or `singularity pull` command is sufficient.

 :::::::::::::::  solution